The absolute best peanut butter krispie treats decorated to look like candy corns with melted white and milk chocolate topping!

 - I found that spooning the chocolate over the treats was the easiest way to decorate.
 Dipping the ends in bowls of chocolate got a bit messy and individual krispies had a tendency to fall into the bowls.
-(See the video tutorial right above the printable recipe.)
+(See the video tutorial right above the recipe.)

 - I also found that the best food coloring for these is a NEON Orange Food Coloring.
 You can mix to create your own orange with red + yellow, but if you want a super bright and vibrant orange then go with the neon orange.